 - Baby sunglasses.

-- Pacifier clip: Cheering for the Gators will make them drop their binky, so be prepared with a pacifier clip, like this one!
+- Pacifier clip: Cheering for the Gators will make them drop their binky, so be prepared with a pacifier clip.

 - Grab one of those free Gator fans they hand out, or bring a small battery-powered one.